IvanJK97/Storybooks-tutorial/README.md

    b.
 Created user model in `models/User.js` for what user data's shape would be
    c.
 Created routes to login and logout in `routes/auth.js`
    d.
 Added auth middleware to protected routes and login page in `middleware/auth.js`
+3. Show users' stories, add story form page, and add story functionality
+   a.
+Created story model in `models/Story.js` for story's shape
+   b.
+Show user's stories in `dashboard`
+   c.
+Created routes for stories in `routes/stories.js` - GET add form and POST functionality
+   d.
+Added error pages in `views/error` and partial template `views/partials/_add_btn.hbs`, which gets inserted into other pages

 # Setup and dependencies use